 Villages along the way: Ubrique, Cortes de la Frontera and Jimera de Líbar

 This part of the trip takes you back to Ronda by way of the "Encinas Borrachas" pass (at 1000m), on the road from Gaucín to Ronda.
 A very scenic route and quiet short, but you'll have to do 2 ascents of 350m.
 Your reward: a long descent to Ronda and grand entrance by crossing the town's spectacular bridge.
-If you prefer to skip the long ascents, you can travel with your bike by train to Ronda.
+If you prefer to skip the long ascents, you can cycle directly from Benaoján to Ronda or travel with your bike by train.

 Villages along the way: Atajate, Ronda

 Your program comes to an end this morning after breakfast.
 Departure from Ronda.

 The hotels on this trip have been carefully selected for their location, atmosphere and/or unique services.
 All rooms are en-suite.
 Some of the hotels we work with appear here.
 If a certain hotel is unable to confirm due to lack of availability, we will request a similar one and inform you about the alternative booked.

 Extra nights can be booked at any of the accommodations along the way.